OBD-II: the secure choice for vehicle telematics

 The demise of the office?
 Don’t be too sure

-Jim Anderson, Solutions Architect at O2, considers how offices will need to adapt to accommodate the way businesses operate in future.
+How will businesses operate in future?
+Jim Anderson, Solutions Architect at O2, considers how offices will need to adapt to accommodate the way businesses will operate.

 Lately, I’ve heard a lot of people talking about how 2020 will hasten the permanent demise of the office.
 But what evidence is there for that?
-I believe that the office still has an essential role to play, although businesses will need to adapt in order to accommodate and benefit from it.
+I believe that the role of the office still plays an important part, although businesses will need to adapt in order to accommodate and benefit from it.

-I accept that with so much office space currently underused, and with large numbers of remote employees able to work effectively, business leaders have called into question the need for large office estates.
+I accept that with so much office space currently underused, and with large numbers of employees remote working effectively, business leaders have called into question the need for large office estates.
 But even though we’re unlikely to see a large scale return to the office in the very near future, it doesn’t mean that we won’t need them again.

-Here are five ways I believe we must adapt the way we work before the role of the office becomes clear:
+Here are five ways I believe we must adapt to the flexible future of work before the role of the office becomes clear:

 1. We need to change our workplace mindset